Createdd/Writing/2018/articles/MLIntroP1.md

 ## Problem of overfitting and the use of regularization

-In the case of overfitting the model captures the data structure perfectly, whereas in underfitting the model captures not enough of the data structure (ie. the graph of the model barely touches all of the data points).
+In the case of overfitting, the model captures the data structure perfectly, whereas in underfitting the model captures not enough of the data structure (ie. the graph of the model barely touches all of the data points).

-To solve the problem of overfitting either the features can be reduced or the their magnitude of their values can be regularized.
+To solve the problem of overfitting either the features can be reduced or the magnitude of their values can be regularized.

 ### Regularization